hlomphosibeko/Zola-with-Yoga/README.md

     <img src="./README.md_docs/lighthouse-final-result-validation.png">

 ### Unfixed Bugs
+* On the signup form, the first and last name areas should only accept alphabets/ text.
+However it also accepts numbers.
+In future, I would like to exclude the possibility that user can put numbers.

 ## Deployment
 * This site was deployed to GitHub pages.
 The steps are as follows: